Sameep-Dhakal/myproject/README.md

-# myproject
+# Text Summarization
 the project is an attempt to summarize nepali text using transformers.